-Me and my colleagues in Gugin have been in close contact with many leaders over the years.
-Mostly people leading the companies we have helped with post-merger integration or organisational change, but also leaders who have participated in our survival trips or workshops.
+I and my colleagues in Gugin have been in close contact with many leaders over the years.
+Most of them have been people leading the companies we have helped with post-merger integration or organisational change But also leaders who have participated in our survival trips or workshops.
 A number of them have ended up in trouble because they were afraid of change and afraid of making decisions where most of the parameters were unknown or uncertain.
-In these cases they ended up doing nothing, which in some cases has taken down their company.
+In these cases, they ended up doing nothing, which in some cases has taken down their company.
 A tragic event that could have been avoided if they have had the courage to leave their comfort zone in time.
-Unfortunately a few of these people were then pushed far out of their comfort zone into unemployment and social deroute.
+Unfortunately, a few of these people were then pushed far out of their comfort zone into unemployment and social deroute.

 Why are leaders afraid of leaving their comfort zone?

 The answer we usually get when asking them directly is that they are afraid of making mistakes and that the image other people (the followers) have of them is way beyond what they feel they are capable of delivering.

 As long as the business operation goes smoothly it is easy to live with these high expectations to you as a leader because you don’t disappoint anyone.
 But as soon as you enter some kind of turbulence e.g. external pressure, takeover or financial crisis you can’t hide as a leader.
 You have to stand up and show the way through the minefield.
 And most leaders don’t want to do that because their followers might find out that they are just ordinary human beings with fears like everybody else.

 As unlogic as it may sound – a fair number of leaders who end up in that situation decides to do nothing hoping that the uncomfortable situation goes away – and it does, but always with a catastrophic outcome.